Review | Breonna Taylor’s image adorned T-shirts, signs and street murals. Now her portrait is in the Smithsonian.

-Taylor was a 26-year-old African American woman, who worked in Louisville, Kentucky as an emergency room technician.
+Taylor was a 26-year-old African American woman, who worked in Louisville as an emergency room technician.
 The assailants were local police, one of whom was wounded by Walker in the botched raid.
 The officer was given aid by his colleagues.
 Taylor's wounds were ignored.
 She never stood a chance.

 A painting of Taylor now hangs in a darkened gallery on the fourth floor of the National Museum of African American History and Culture.
 It is displayed behind glass, in the warm glow of soft light.
-It is the only art work in the room, a commanding presence, and the heartbreaking apex of the museum’s new exhibition, “Reckoning: Protest.
+It is the only artwork in the room, a commanding presence, and the heartbreaking apex of the museum’s new exhibition, “Reckoning: Protest.
 Defiance.
 Resilience,” opening Friday.

-In the painting, by artist Amy Sherald, Taylor is seen not in her technician’s uniform but in a fashionable light-blue dress, her hair flowing over her right shoulder, the engagement ring that Walker never had a chance to give her on the ring finger of her left hand.
+In the painting, by artist Amy Sherald, Taylor is seen not in her technician’s uniform but in a fashionable turquoise dress, her hair flowing over her left shoulder, the engagement ring that Walker never had a chance to give her on the ring finger of her left hand.
 There is no fear on her face.
-The painting first appeared on the cover of Vanity Fair, and is now jointly owned by African American Museum and the Speed Museum in Louisville, Ky., where it went on view in April.
-It will be shared by the two museums, and remain on view at the Smithsonian until May 2022.
+The painting first appeared on the cover of Vanity Fair, and is now jointly owned by the African American Museum and the Speed Museum in Louisville, where it went on view in April.
+It will be shared by the two museums and remain on view at the Smithsonian until May.

 The shorthand description of Sherald is: the artist who painted the official portrait of former first lady Michelle Obama unveiled by the National Portrait Gallery in 2018.
 It might better be: the artist who created the icon of Taylor, whose death has transcended ordinary tragedy and taken on galvanizing, even religious power among people who are sick to death of racism, police terror and white supremacy.